TrayanStefanov/CookBook/README.md

 ## Features

+  - Carousels showing latest 10 recipes from latest (currently the only 5) categories.
   - Searching recipes.
 Currently only supports exact strings.
   - Adding recipes.
 You can do this via the cutting board icon on the homepage.
 All modal fields are required.
 Currently only supports 1 image upload.
   - Updating recipes.
 On each recipe's detailed page via a button.
 At the moment updating recipe image is not supported.